OPEC oil cut deal in trouble as Russia still not on board

-VIENNA (Reuters) - Russia will not back an OPEC call for extra oil output cuts and will only agree to extending existing curbs, a Russian source said on Friday, threatening to derail a plan by OPEC ministers for deeper reductions to cope with the coronavirus outbreak.
+VIENNA (Reuters) - Russia will not back an OPEC call for extra oil output cuts and will only agree to extending existing curbs, a Russian source said on Friday, threatening to derail a call by OPEC ministers for deeper reductions to cope with the coronavirus outbreak.

-“That position won’t change,” the high-level Russian source told Reuters as ministers from OPEC, Russia and other producers, a group known as OPEC+, gathered for crunch talks at OPEC’s Vienna headquarters as the spreading virus has hit oil demand.
+“That position won’t change,” the high-level Russian source told Reuters as ministers from OPEC, Russia and other producers, a group known as OPEC+, gathered for crunch talks at OPEC’s Vienna headquarters.

 OPEC ministers had said on Thursday they backed an additional 1.5 million barrels per day (bpd) of oil cuts until the end of 2020, a much bigger and more extended move than expected, but they made the proposal conditional on Russia and other non-OPEC producers backing the curbs.

-“There is a problem.
-OPEC has no intention to cut without Russia.
-We need to do something or the consequences will be drastic for everyone,” a source from a Gulf producer said.

-An OPEC source confirmed that Russia had rejected a deeper cut proposal during informal consultations on Friday.
-The informal consultations have delayed the start of the formal OPEC+ meeting by almost three hours.

-Iranian Oil Minister Bijan Zanganeh, whose country is a member of OPEC but exempted from any curbs, said OPEC was still working with Russia and other non-OPEC states to reach a deal, the SHANA news agency reported.
+Iranian Oil Minister Bijan Zanganeh, whose country is a member of OPEC but exempted from any curbs, said on Thursday that OPEC was working with Russia and other non-OPEC states to reach a deal, the SHANA news agency reported.

 The proposed new cuts would be on top of existing curbs of 2.1 million bpd under an OPEC+ deal due to expire in March.
 OPEC ministers have called for extending that deal as part of a new pact, taking total supply reductions to about 3.6 million bpd.